Vauxhall IntelliLink infotainment touchscreen explained

 What is the IntelliLink infotainment system?

-From the touchscreen mounted in your Vauxhall’s dashboard, you can access many functions.
-These include music and podcast playback, radio station selection and sat nav (if fitted).
+Using the touchscreen display mounted on your Vauxhall’s dashboard, passengers can access a number of functions.
+These include audio and podcast playback, radio station selection and, should you choose it as an option, sat nav.
 When your phone is connected via Bluetooth, you can also make and receive phone calls hands-free.

 Vauxhall IntelliLink also features Apple CarPlay and Android Auto connectivity.
-Our guides explain them in more detail, but they allow you to see and use a selection of your phone’s apps on the car’s touchscreen.
-You can use apps like Google Maps or Waze for navigation - especially useful if sat nav isn’t fitted as standard - and your favourite music apps.
+Our guides explain them in more detail but, in short, they allow you to see and use a selection of your phone’s apps via the car’s touchscreen.
+Compatible apps include Google Maps or Waze for navigation - especially useful if sat nav isn’t fitted as standard - and your favourite music apps, like Spotify.

 How do I use Vauxhall IntelliLink?

 Like many touchscreen infotainment systems, Vauxhall’s IntelliLink system is designed to be similar to a smartphone in how you control it.
 Each function is accessed by pressing a tile on the screen and you can switch between menu screens by swiping.
 There are a handful of physical buttons underneath for going to the home screen and music playback, and a volume knob.
 The buttons on the steering wheel also control some of the system’s functions, which saves taking your hand off the wheel to change the song, for instance.

 If you don’t like Vauxhall’s system, plugging in your phone will allow you to use Apple or Android’s operating system instead.